-Organizations must change the way the see their employees and should focus on the individual and their unique learning requirements.
+Organizations must change the way they see their employees and should focus on the individual and their unique learning requirements.

-Today, organizations across the globe has taken to social media and social collaboration tools to boost their engagement with their employees and also to promote a learning culture.
-However, companies still remain limited in their understanding of how to use these tools more effectively for learning and development.
+Today, organizations across the globe have taken to social media and social collaboration tools to boost their engagement with their employees and also to promote a learning culture.
+However, companies remain limited in their understanding of how to use these tools more effectively for learning and development.